bernatgel/karyoploteR/README.md

 where to plot the data and to create plots with multiple independent tracks or overlapping representations.

-It is highly configurable and in addition to the parametrizatiopn of the different data plotting functions, it is possible to specify custom functions for every plotting action from the basic chromosome bands to the chromosome labels or base numbers as well as creating completely new plotting functions.
+It is highly configurable and in addition to the parametrization of the different data plotting functions, it is possible to specify custom functions for every plotting action from the basic chromosome bands to the chromosome labels or base numbers as well as creating completely new plotting functions.